gscontras/probLang/chapters/04-ambiguity.md

 description: "Jointly inferring parameters and interpretations"
 ---

-### Day 3: Jointly inferring parameters and interpretations
+### Chapter 4: Jointly inferring parameters and interpretations

 <!--   - Scope phenomena as uncertainty
   - Quantification and inference